This article contains the currently supported API for interacting with World Machine from your Lua scripts within the Code device.

 - The compute kernels have no access to any other data than that provided via the scripting.

-- The lua math library has been imported, but no other built-ins are provided.
+- The lua math and string libraries are available.
+No other built-ins are provided.

 - The World Machine plugin API *is* accessible.